 Here we will introduce you to the most important instruments of government research funding.

-Germany has set itself the goal of spending 3.5 per cent of gross domestic product on research and development by the year 2025.
+Germany has set itself the goal of spending 3.5 per cent of gross domestic product on research and development by the year 2025, one of the highest proportions of any country worldwide.
 Among others, framework programmes like the High-Tech Strategy define which areas will be prioritised and how the money will be invested.

 - High-Tech Strategy 2025